 If there’s a function you aren’t managing online yet, there’s an app for that.
 Do some online research, ask around, capitalize on free trials, and get yourself equipped with the right technology mix.

 “But what about our customers?
 Won’t it be weird for them to engage with us?
 How do they call us without a desk phone?”

 In addition to video conferencing tools like Skype and Zoom, there are offices you can rent by the hour when you need a place outside of the home office that is not buzzing with espresso machines.

 When it comes to appearing less piecemeal and more official, relying on virtual receptionist and online chat services can be your best move.

 Our virtual receptionist services + live chat service + your virtual office= Virtual Love.

 We are in the business of representing over 10,000 companies—virtually.
 From our offices (yes, we have physical locations for quality assurance), we establish relationships and a professional appearance for over 10,000 companies nationwide.

 So, I suppose you could say it takes one to know one.

 - Present a professional, unified front.
-And look bigger while you do it.
-Your callers will think Ruby’s receptionists work in your office—even if you don’t actually have one.
-From answering and transferring calls to you and/or your team, taking messages, making outbound calls, scheduling, and more, you receive all of the skills you’d want from an “in-house” receptionist without having to actually hire one.
+Your callers will likely assume that Ruby’s receptionists work right in your office.
+We answer how you want us to with a highly customizable service designed to fit the unique needs of your business.
+From 100% live call-answering and transferring, taking messaging, making outbound calls, scheduling, and more, you receive all of the skills you’d want from an in-house receptionist without having to actually hire one.

-Where would you go if there was no office-bound desk to hold you back?
+Where would YOU go if there wasn’t an office-bound desk holding you back?